Let me show you my 20 Favorite Sewing Tools and Equipment, all that you need to start sewing as an absolute beginner!

 Depending on your preferences, you can use a measuring tape with centimeters or inches (or both, like my pink one, featuring cm on one side and inches on the other, while the yellow/white has cm on both sides).

-As you might guess, they’re used to take measurements, mostly on curvy lines (like circumferences and any other body measurement).
+As you might guess, these sewing tools are used to take measurements, mostly on curvy lines (like circumferences and any other body measurement).

 You’ll need needles for sewing by hand (the one with the pink and blue package) and for the domestic sewing machine (the Schmetz ones are my absolute favorite brand: I just love them!).